Who is responsible for pruning trees on the property?

 What if I do not want to be part of the owner’s corporation.
 Can I manage my unit myself?

 All owners are always members of the owners corporation.
 They have voting rights and obligations to pay levies and comply with by-laws.
 Owners cannot ‘resign’ from the owners corporation.
-However you are free to manage your unit as you see fit.
-You can enter into a contract with a managing agent or caretaker to manage your unit, if you wish.

 I want to get a dog.
 Do I need the owners corporation’s permission?